LGBTQ people in New Zealand: Activism and law reform

 New Zealand was unique in passing homosexual law reform in the midst of the AIDS crisis.
 The New Zealand AIDS Foundation was established in 1985.

 Supporters of reform argued that removing the stigma from homosexuality would help prevent the spread and aid the treatment of disease.
 AIDS has primarily affected the gay male community in New Zealand (since records began in 1985, 53.7 percent of new HIV cases have been reported to be acquired by "male homosexual contact"), and gay men are prominent in AIDS fundraising and in running organisations such as the AIDS Foundation.

 LGBT Pride

 In 1991, one of New Zealand's prominent LGBT pride events, the Hero Parade, was founded in Auckland.
 This developed into a festival, the last Hero Parade held in 2001.
 However, the parade returned as the Auckland Pride Parade in 2012, then transitioned to become the Auckland Pride March in 2019.

 Starting in 1986, Wellington hosted an annual "Lesbian and Gay Fair".
 This was renamed as the "Out in the Park" fair when it moved to a larger park.
 This in turn late evolved into the annual Wellington Pride Festival.
-The festival ties in with the Pride Parade which started in 2017, following on from several pride parades held in the 1990's.
+The festival ties in with the Pride Parade which started in 2017, following on from several pride parades held in the 1990s.